-'''

-Key Terms
+Kev Terms

-'''
+Automatic Call:

-Automatic Call: If the Copper Price on any Review Date is greater than or equal to the Trigger Price, the notes will be automatically called for a cash payment per note that will vary depending on the applicable Review Date and call premium.
-Trigger Price: 100% of the Commodity Starting Level for each Review Date.
-Payment if Called: For every \$1,000 principal amount note, you will receive one payment of \$1,000 plus a call premium calculated as follows: 6.38% × \$1,000 if called on the first Review Date 12.76% × \$1,000 if called on the second Review Date 19.14% × \$1,000 if called on the third Review Date 25.52% × \$1,000 if called on the final Review Date If the notes are automatically called on a Review Date other than the final Review Date, we will redeem each note and pay the applicable call premium on the third business day after the applicable Review Date .
-If the notes are called on the final Review Date, we will redeem each note and pay the applicable call premium on the Maturity Date .
-Payment at Maturity: If the notes are not called and a mandatory redemption is not triggered and the Commodity Closing Level declines from the Commodity Starting Level by up to 15%, you will receive the principal amount of your notes at maturity.
-If the notes are not called and a mandatory redemption is not triggered and the Commodity Closing Level declines from the Commodity Starting Level by 15% or more, you will lose 1% of the principal amount of your notes for every 1% decline in the Commodity Closing Level, as compared to the Commodity Starting Level and your payment at maturity per \$1,000 principal amount note will be calculated as follows: \$1,000 + [\$1,000 × (Commodity Return)] Assuming the notes are not called, you will lose some or all of your initial principal amount note at maturity if the Commodity Closing Level has declined by 15% or more from the Commodity Starting Level.
-Contingent Protection: 15% Commodity Return: Commodity Closing Level - Commodity Starting Level Commodity Starting Level Commodity Starting Level: An intra-day price of copper on the next succeeding trading day following the pricing date, to be determined on such date in the sole discretion of the calculation agent.
+If the arithmetic average of the Copper Price on five trading days, consisting of the four trading days immediately preceding any Review Date (each such day an "Averaging Date," and collectively the "Averaging Dates") and such Review Date, is greater than or equal to the Trigger Price, the notes will be automatically called on such Review Date for a cash payment per note that will vary depending on the applicable Review Date and call premium.

+Trigger Price: Payment if Called: For each Review Date, 100% of the Commodity Starting Level.

+If there is an Automatic Call, for every \$1,000 principal amount note, you will receive one payment of \$1,000 plus a call premium calculated as follows:

+5.38% × \$1,000 if called on the first Review Date

+10.76% × \$1,000 if called on the second Review Date

+16 14% x \$1 000 if called on the third Review Date

+21.52% × \$1,000 if called on the final Review Date

+If the notes are automatically called on a Review Date other than the final Review Date, we will redeem each note and pay the applicable call premium on the third business day after the applicable Review Date[†].
+If the notes are called on the final Review Date, we will redeem each note and pay the applicable call premium on the Maturity Date[†].

+If the notes are not called and a mandatory redemption is not triggered and the Commodity Closing Level has not declined from the Commodity Starting Level by more than 15%, you will receive the principal amount of your notes at maturity.

+If the notes are not called and a mandatory redemption is not triggered and the Commodity Closing Level declines from the Commodity Starting Level by 15% or more, you will lose 1% of the principal amount of your notes for every 1% decline in the Commodity Closing Level, as compared to the Commodity Starting Level and your payment at maturity per \$1,000 principal amount note will be calculated as follows:

+\$1,000 + [\$1,000 × (Commodity Return)]

+Assuming the notes are not called, you will lose some or all of your initial principal amount note at maturity if the Commodity Closing Level has declined by 15% or more from the Commodity Starting Level.

+Contingent Protection: Commodity Return

+Payment at Maturity:

+Commodity Closing Level - Commodity Starting Level Commodity Starting Level

+Commodity Starting Level:

+An intra-day price of copper on the next succeeding trading day following the pricing date, to be determined on such date in the sole discretion of the calculation agent.
 Although the calculation agent will make all determinations and take all action in relation to establishing the Commodity Starting Level in good faith, it should be noted that such discretion could have an impact (positive or negative), on the value of your notes.
 The calculation agent is under no obligation to consider your interests as a holder of the notes in taking any actions, including the determination of the Commodity Starting Level, that might affect the value of your notes.

+Commodity Closing Level:

+The arithmetic average of the Copper Price on five trading days, consisting of the four Averaging Dates immediately preceding the final Review Date and such final Review Date.

+Review Dates[†]:

+Maturity Date[†]:

-Commodity Closing Level: The Copper Price on the final Review Date.
-Review Dates : January 19, 2010 (first Review Date), April 19, 2010 (second Review Date), July 19, 2010 (third Review
+May 14, 2010 (first Review Date), August 16, 2010 (second Review Date), November 15, 2010 (third Review Date) and February 14, 2011 (final

+Copper Price: